imahmed18/calo-be/README.md

 This modular and scalable folder structure lays the foundation for developing, deploying, and maintaining the project in a microservices architecture.

+## Challenges and Time Taken

+### Challenges

+The main challenge during the project was designing an architecture that balances simplicity with scalability, extensibility, and fault tolerance.
+It was essential to ensure that the architecture could handle future growth and modifications without becoming overly complex or simply being an overkill.
+Striking this balance required careful consideration of design patterns and architectural principles to avoid over-engineering the solution while still addressing potential use cases and ensuring reliability.

+### Time Taken

+The total time invested in the project was approximately **12 to 14 hours**, spread over several days.
+Each day involved **2 to 3 hours of focused work**, allowing for thorough development and testing while managing other commitments.
+This structured approach facilitated a steady progression through the various stages of the project, from planning and design to implementation and testing.

 **